felix-wang-0307/weather-search-web/README.md

 2. Create a new cluster and a new database in MongoDB Atlas
 3. Add the IP address of your computer to the IP whitelist in MongoDB Atlas

-## Front-end
-1. Open your terminal and change the working directory to the `frontend` folder
-2. Run `npm install` to install the dependencies (e.g. React) according to `package.json`
-3. Run `npm run build` to build the project before your local or cloud deployment
-4. Run `npm run start` to start the front-end server
-5. Visit `http://localhost:3000` to see the locally deployed front-end
-6. Deploy the front-end project to the cloud platform
-- For Google Cloud, you can use `gcloud app deploy` to deploy the front-end project